microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 #### Exercise 1 - Display a Basic Page

-Complete the following task, after each task commit your changes to Git.
+Complete the following task, after each task, commit your changes to Git.
 When all tasks are complete push all changes to the mtbc project on GitHub.

 [</> code](https://github.com/stack-x/mtbc/commit/2dc5f0bbfa21a50da6026b0c131d5c4594dbc37a) Create the path */var/www/mtbc/html/basic.html* and paste the above template into the file.
 Then navigate to [http://localhost/mtbc/html/basic.html](http://localhost/mtbc/html/basic.html) and note the tab in the browser.